 Life doesn’t seem to pause in Urbino.
 I know this because I regularly try to take stalker shots of people going about their daily life (in a mentally healthy way, I promise you), but everyone was moving too fast in Urbino for that to happen.
 The place was vibrant with an undercurrent of excitement that was contagious.
 Whether it was standing at the counter for a short shot of espresso (half the price if you drink the coffee that way in Italy), or sipping a spritz on the terraces come aperitivo time, life echoed through every portico of the city bring a smile to my lips with it.

 And then there was the food.
-I’ll be doing a separate post on the feasts served up in Urbino but suffice to say, visiting in truffle season was an excellent choice!
+I have a separate article on the passatelli and crescia served up in Urbino but suffice to say, visiting in truffle season was an excellent choice!

 Rome, Florence, Venice, Cinque Terre.
 They are destinations that make it onto most people’s Italy itineraries.
 But the true richness of this beautiful country lies not just in its sights, but its culture that runs deepest in the small towns and cities that dot the map and are most often passed over in favour of more iconic spots.
 By all means, see those spots.
 Who doesn’t want to go to Italy and see the Colosseum?